Possession With Intent in Ascension Parish: Everything You Need to Know

 What Is Possession With Intent to Distribute?

 You might be wondering what the difference is between a possession charge and a possession with intent to distribute charge.
 Basically, a possession charge implies that you have been found to be in possession of illegal substances.
-When you are charge with intent to distribute, it means that you are being charged with planning on selling the drugs to other people.
+When you are charged with intent to distribute in Ascension Parish, it means that you are being charged with planning on selling the drugs to other people.

 It isn’t uncommon for individuals who are charged with possession to also receive an intent to distribute charge.
 This charge is commonly a felony charge, but not always, and can result in significant fines and jail time.